sighupio/fury-kubernetes-opa/katalog/gatekeeper/gpm/README.md

 <!-- KFD-DOCS -->

-**Gatekeeper Policy Manager** is a simple *read-only* web UI for viewing OPA Gatekeeper policies' status in a Kubernetes Cluster.
+**Gatekeeper Policy Manager** is a simple *read-only* web UI for viewing Gatekeeper policies' status in a Kubernetes Cluster.

 The target Kubernetes Cluster can be the same where GPM is running or some other [remote cluster(s) using a `kubeconfig` file][gpm-multicluster-readme].